Skip to main content

 Who are we?

 The Italian Program at the University of Pittsburgh, part of the Department of French & Italian, has been teaching Italian here since the 1910s (and continuously since 1946), has granted a BA in Italian since the mid-1960s, and the MA since 1969.
-Our core faculty cover—both in their research and teaching—the spectrum of Italian Literature and Culture: from Dante to Machiavelli, from the Commedia dell'Arte to the masterpieces of lyric Opera, from the Southern Question to the ventennio nero, just to name a few of our interests.
-Some of us have the honor and distinction of having been awarded "best book" prizes by the AAIS (American Association of Italian Studies), one of the main professional organizations in our field.
+Our core faculty cover—both in their research and teaching—the spectrum of Italian Literature, Culture, and Pedagogy: from Dante to Machiavelli, from the politics of media to the transnational dynamics of Italian activism, from the Southern Question to the ventennio nero, from inclusive pedagogy to genre-based instruction, just to name a few of our focal areas.
+Some of our work has been recognized by the AAIS (American Association of Italian Studies) and the AATI (American Association of Teachers of Italian) two of the main professional organizations in our field.
 As a corps, our commitment to our teaching and to the professional development of our teachers is nowhere more evident than in our rigorous TA training program.
-Our MA students are fortunate to count among their professors not only the core faculty in Italian but also faculty in affiliated disciplines and with harmonious interests—in our own department and beyond—previous MAs have even used their time in the Italian Program to simultaneously pursue certification in fields such as Cultural StudiesFilm Studies, and TESOL.The Italian Program also periodically hosts Pitt's annual Fulbright Distinguished Scholar from Italy, giving students at all levels yet another exciting opportunity for intellectual exchange.
-Read on for detailed program description and requirements.
+Our MA students are fortunate to count among their professors not only the core faculty in Italian but also faculty in affiliated disciplines and with harmonious interests—in our own department and beyond.
+Previous MAs have even used their time in the Italian Program to simultaneously pursue certification in fields such as Cultural StudiesFilm Studies, and TESOL.
+The Italian Program also periodically hosts Pitt's annual Fulbright Distinguished Scholar from Italy, giving students at all levels yet another exciting opportunity for intellectual exchange.
+Interested in applying?
+Please consult these detailed admissions guidelines and program description and requirements and reach out to Lina Insana, Director of Graduate Studies in Italian, with any questions.

 Why the MA?